mwang516/Rhythm-Master/README.md

 - As a user, I want to be able to input details about my account, such as username, age, and more
 - As a user, I want to be able to add my account to a list of accounts
 - As a user, I want to be able to view all of my accounts and choose one to login to
-- As a user, I want to be able to view a list of all the songs available to play
+- As a user, I want to be able to view a list of all the songs available to play in the game
 - As a user, I want to be able to view my score at the end of each song
 - As a user, I want to be able to add my scores to a list of previous attempts for each song on my account
 - As a user, I want to be able to favourite songs that I like from all songs to a list of my favourites